 - The Combating Autism Act of 2006 will sunset in September.
 The reauthorization of this legislation is currently being drafted under the leadership of Senator Menendez.
 Parents and advocates need to contact their legislators and insist that the new legislation will include provisions for desperately needed research and services that will make a difference in the lives of families affected by autism.

 "Autism is a national health emergency.
-Our hope is that the government will finally declare it as such so that proper prevention, treatments and resources will be put in place," says NAA Executive Director Rita Shreffler.
+We hope that the government will finally declare it as such so that proper prevention, treatments, and resources will be established," says NAA Executive Director Rita Shreffler.
 "Immediate action is necessary for our community and for the public in general.
-The numbers are so huge now that autism really does impact each and every one of us."
+The numbers are so huge now that autism really does impact each one of us."

 - 1 Mouridsen SE, Bronnum-Hansen H, Rich B, Isager T. Mortality and causes of death in ASD: an update Department of Child and Adolescent Psychiatry, Bispebjerg University Hospital, Copenhagen, Denmark.
 July 2008